-My aim is to return Mr G to the position he would now be in but for Carey's failure to carry out appropriate due diligence checks.
+My aim is to return Mr D to the position he would now be in but for Carey's failure to carry out appropriate due diligence checks.

-As I've already mentioned above - if Carey had refused to permit Mr G to invest in Global Forestry through its SIPP, I'm satisfied the investment would not have gone ahead and Mr G would've retained his existing pension plan.
+As I've already mentioned above - if Carey had refused to permit Mr D to invest in Global Forestry and Carbon Credits through its SIPP, I'm satisfied the investments would not have gone ahead and Mr D would've retained his existing pension provision.

-In light of the above, Carey should calculate fair compensation by comparing the current position to the position Mr G would be in if he hadn't transferred his existing pension plan to the Carey SIPP.
+In light of the above, Carey should calculate fair compensation by comparing the current position to the position Mr D would be in if he hadn't transferred his existing pension plan to the Carey SIPP.
 In summary, Carey should:

-- 1) Obtain the current notional value, as at the date of this decision, of Mr G's previous pension plan, if it hadn't been transferred to the SIPP. - 2) Obtain the actual current value of Mr G's SIPP, as at the date of this decision, less any outstanding charges. - 3) Deduct the sum arrived at in step 2) from the sum arrived at in step 1). - 4) Pay a commercial value to buy Mr G's share in any investments that cannot currently be redeemed.

-- 5) Pay an amount into Mr G's SIPP, so that the transfer value of the SIPP is increased by an amount equal to the loss calculated in step 3).
+- 1) Obtain the current notional value, as at the date of this decision, of Mr D's previous pension plan, if it hadn't been transferred to the SIPP. - 2) Obtain the actual current value of Mr D's SIPP, as at the date of this decision, less any outstanding charges. - 3) Deduct the sum arrived at in step 2) from the sum arrived at in step 1). - 4) Pay a commercial value to buy Mr D's share in any investments that cannot currently be redeemed. - 5) Pay an amount into Mr D's SIPP, so that the transfer value of the SIPP is increased by an amount equal to the loss calculated in step 3).
 This payment should take account of any available tax relief and the effect of charges.
-The payment should also take account of interest as set out below. - 6) Pay Mr G £500 for the distress and inconvenience the problems with his pension have caused him.
+The payment should also take account of interest as set out below. - 6) Pay Mr D £500 for the distress and inconvenience the problems with his pension have caused him.